 Australian Office of Transport Safety Responsive Regulatory Philosophy.
 Note: TSPs are Transport Safety Plans.

-Over time we realized it was important not only to pick problems and fix them but also to pick strengths and expand them.
+Over time we realised it was important not only to pick problems and fix them but also to pick strengths and expand them.
 For example, industry leaders take self-regulation up through new ceilings and then drag laggards up toward their standards.
 So we complemented the pyramid of sanctions with pyramids of supports.
 This example is for pharmaceuticals regulation:

 The South Australian Environmental Protection Agency has simplified this idea elegantly for its regulatory strategy: